ethereum/go-ethereum/docs/_dapp/native-bindings.md

 `0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576`.

-To run the snippet below, please ensure a Geth instance is running and attached to the Morden test network where the above mentioned contract was deployed.
+To run the snippet below, please ensure a Geth instance is running and attached to the Modern test network where the above mentioned contract was deployed.
 Also please update the path to the IPC socket below to the one reported by your own local Geth node.

 ```go